 The number of time slots available for our digital frames and digital TV screens in airports during the period presented is calculated by multiplying the time slots per week in a given airport by the number of weeks during the period presented when we had operations in such airport and then calculating the sum of all the time slots available for each of our network airports.
 The number of time slots available for our digital TV screens on airplanes during the period presented is calculated by multiplying the time slots per month for a given airline by the number of months during the period presented when we had operations on such airline and then calculating the sum of all the time slots for each of our network airlines.
 The number of locations available for sale in traditional media in airports is defined as the sum of (a) the number of light boxes and billboards in Beijing, Shenzhen, Wenzhou and certain other airports and (b) the number of gate bridges in airports where we have concession rights to place advertisements on gate bridges.
-The number of locations available for sale for our light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards and billboards in gas stations and other outdoor locations throughout Beijing.
+The number of locations available for sale for our light boxes and billboards in gas stations and other outdoor locations is defined as the number of light boxes and billboards we operated in Sinopec gas stations and in various outdoor locations throughout Beijing.

 By increasing the number of airports, airlines and gas stations in our network, we can increase the number of advertising time slots and locations that we have available to sell.
 In addition, the length of our advertising cycle for our digital frames and digital TV screens can potentially be extended to longer durations depending on demand in each airport or airline.
 However, advertisers may be unwilling to accept placement of their advertisements on a longer time cycle which decreases the frequencies of their advertisements displayed each day.
 Also, beginning April 6, 2012, in an effort to improve the attractiveness of our digital frames, we changed our sales method for stand-alone digital frames in the airports for second-tier and third-tier cities in China.
 The length of advertising time slot was changed from 12 seconds to six seconds per time slot.
 The cycle time of advertisements was changed from 10 minutes to five minutes.
 These changes increased the frequency of exposure for advertisements and had no impact on the time slots available for sale of our digital frames.
 In addition, advertisers now have the choice to purchase time slots on our stand-alone digital frames at departure halls or arrival halls separately or as a whole in the airports for second-tier and third-tier cities.
 For more details, see "Item 4.
-Information on the Company-A. History and Development of the Company---Business Overview-Programming."
+Information on the Company-A. History and Development of the Company-Business Overview-Programming."
 In addition, by increasing the number of light boxes, billboards and gate bridges in our network, we can increase the number of advertising spaces and locations that we have available to sell.
-See Item 3, "Key Information - D. Risk Factors - Risks Related to our Business When our current advertising network of digital frames, digital TV screens, light boxes, billboards and gate bridges becomes saturated in the major airports, airlines and other locations where we operate, we may be unable to offer additional time slots or locations to satisfy all of our advertisers' needs, which could hamper our ability to generate higher levels of revenues and profitability over time."
+See Item 3, "Key Information - D. Risk Factors - Risks Related to our Business - When our current advertising network of digital frames, digital TV screens, light boxes, billboards and gate bridges becomes saturated in the major airports, airlines and other locations where we operate, we may be unable to offer additional time slots or locations to satisfy all of our advertisers' needs, which could hamper our a